-A summary of the TBL assessment (with equal weighting for each criteria) is provided in the following table.
+A summary of the TBL assessment (with equal weighting for each criterion) is provided in the following table.
 Changing the weightings does not change the outcomes of the multi-criteria analysis (MCA) ranking.

-Table 4: Summary of MCA outcomes
+Table 5: Summary of MCA outcomes

-Scenario Weighted environmenta I score (/5) Weighted social score (/5) NPV (\$ million, 30 years @ 5%) Total score (per \$ NPV) Rank (based on MCA)
+Scenario Weighted environmental score (/5) Weighted social score (/5) NPV (\$ million, 30 years @ 5%) Total score (per \$ NPV) Rank (based on MCA)

-S1: Base Case 4.50 1.00 13.41 205 3
+S1: Base Case 4.50 1.00 34.6 80 3

-S2: Off-stream Storage 3.67 3.50 29.54 121 4
+S2: Off-stream Storage 3.67 3.50 89.0 40 4

-S3: Permanent connection to RCC regional supply 4.67 4.00 13.75 315 1
+S3: Permanent connection to RCC regional supply 4.67 4.00 43.0 101 1

-S4: Groundwater 3.67 3.25 15.78 219 2
+S4: Groundwater 3.67 3.25 43.9 72 2

 Based on the TBL assessment, the most favourable scenario is S3: Permanent connection to the RCC regional supply (Figure 3).
 This scenario would have minimal environmental impact and the security of supply is only limited by the security of the RCC regional supply.
 Social acceptance of this scenario has not yet been determined but when other factors such as energy consumption, infrastructure modifications and required investment are considered, the regional supply has significant benefit over the local scenarios.
-The NPV of the regional scenario is the lowest of all scenarios.
-There are significant capital cost savings in avoiding the need to replace the Mullumbimby WTP and upgrade the weir supply in addition to constructing new infrastructure, however, the ongoing costs of a regional supply are higher than local scenarios.